edwardUL99/simple-ftp/README.md

 To list the files, use unzip -l <jar name> command and see if the file is included.
 All other steps still stand (e.g. password.encrypt must be in the same directory etc.)

+### Automatic Installation (On Linux)
+This uses the simpleftp_install.sh script.
+It has the following options:
+- -v <version number> (as seen in GitHub releases)
+- -j <jar-file> (location of the jar file)
+Either -v or -j can be provided (not both).
+If both are omitted, this attempts to install the latest release.
+The -j flag can be used to install a JAR that you have built following the build instructions.
+- -o <output directory> (specifies the directory to install the program to, defaults to current directory) If this directory isn't accessible by the current user, the script needs to be run with sudo privileges.
+- -h (displays help information on the arguments)
+- -javafx <runtime installation lib folder> (Used to specify the installation of JavaFX runtime lib folder) This can be used if you get an error that the module path requires module path specification.
+This is because the script couldn't determine the installation directory.
+- -d (Enables debugging information to be displayed from the installed program)
+- -i (This flag specifies that the JavaFX runtime should be installed to the output directory).
+The -javafx and -i flag can't be both specified.

+The script creates a simple_ftp script which can be double clicked (if your linux operating system is configured for this) or run from the command line.
+This script can be moved to any location provided the installed JAR (and JavaFX components if specified) stay in the same location.

+1. If JavaFX Runtime is installed globally either have PATH_TO_FX environment variable called before running the script, or specify the location of the lib folder with the -javafx argument
+2. Launch the script (if you want the latest version, omit the -v and -j flags)
+3. If there are existing simple-ftp jars in the output directory, you will be asked individually if you want to remove them.
+It is recommended to remove them and only have the single updated JAR file to avoid conflicts.
+4. After this, on successful installation, there should be a script simple_ftp in the output directory, and it should be executable.
+5. If there is a password.encrypt file in the output directory, it means it got left behind.
+Remove it.
+6. If you want to install JavaFX run-time just for this installation, use the flag -i.
+After installation, in the output directory, there should be a folder called javafx-sdk-11.0.2.
+If this inadvertently gets removed, re-install the application with this script.
+7. If you don't want the latest version, go to the GitHub repository and see the released versions and enter the desired version number.

 ## How to run
 The project doesn't have a main class to run at the moment committed to the repository.
 At present, it is just a local testing main program which cannot be committed as it would expose passwords.

 Check back here closer/after release 1.0 for run-instructions

+The basic command for running on JDK 11 and up: java --module-path $PATH_TO_FX --add-modules=javafx.controls <system-properties> -jar <jar_name>
+If you get errors like unrecognised option with --module-path etc, you may have the wrong java version.
+Run java -version and verify it is 11 or greater.

+If you get errors saying module path requires module path specification, see the installation steps on how to resolve it.
+If you get errors saying failed to find javafx.controls, either the JavaFX runtime components are not installed correctly, or the path provided by the PATH_TO_FX or by -javafx flag is incorrect.

 ## Configuration properties
 If the file is not dded to the jar, you need to add the file's location to the CLASSPATH.